- 1 Overview

 When you put in application after application with each lender, you activate an inquiry against your credit file.
 Too many inquires in a short time frame can negatively impact your score; unknowingly, you can hurt your credit score even more by doing this.

 At Valley Auto Loans, we send your application to our loan network center to find the best car loan for your needs among our group of prime auto loan lenders.
 After review, the lender chosen will run your credit check once, which only activates one inquiry.
-Our approval process gives you the benefit of having your application reviewed many times with only one credit check.
+Our approval process gives you the benefit of having your application reviewed many times with lenders competing for your business, with only one credit check.

 You need to make an informed decision.
 We believe in providing you with all aspects of high risk lending.
-Even though our success rate is nearly flawless in getting loans for high risk customers, there are still some things you should know.
+Even though we have a high success rate in getting loans for high risk customers.
+There are still some things you should know.

 Down payments can be a bit higher.
 This isn’t carved in stone, but the lender will usually require a higher down payment (10-30 percent) compared to lower risk customers.